Innmind/documentation/docs/philosophy/oop-fp.md

 ## False dichotomy

-When choosing our tools we are usually presented 2 choices: Hype vs Boring technologies, OOP vs FP, etc... with the impression that we can only chose one.
+When choosing our tools we are usually presented 2 choices: Hype vs Boring technologies, OOP vs FP, etc... with the impression that we can only choose one.

 Innmind uses both OOP and FP to take advantages from both worlds.